 Also, there was Doreen Granpeesheh, the founder of The Center for Autism and Related Disorders (CARD) which has never crossed my radar before.
 Furthermore, Granpeesheh worked at Thoughtful House, where she crossed paths with Wakefield.

-During the movie, she pushed a trope that autism is caused by the lack of detoxification after receiving vaccines and eating GMO foods.
+During the movie, Granpeesheh pushed a trope that autism is caused by the lack of detoxification after receiving vaccines and eating GMO foods.
 Yes, she intersected GMOs and vaccines, which just caused me to lose another irony meter.
 CARD pushes quack “cures” for autism based on this pseudoscience.
+You’ll note that much of the medical quackery world push their junk science to make money off of their useless “cures.”

 The film also gives us two of the more annoying members of the anti-vaccine brigade.
 We get Luc Montagnier, who won a Nobel Prize in Medicine for the discovery of HIV.
 But like a few other eminent scientists, he’s gone off the rails, becoming pro-homeopathy, an HIV/AIDS denialist (meaning, he doesn’t think that HIV causes AIDS), and anti-vaccine.